MatthiasQuintern/vim-ca65/README.md

 hi link ca65Label Typedef
 ```

-You can add syntax highlighting for your own assembler like this:
+You can add syntax highlighting for your own macros like this:
 ```vim
 " in ~/.vim/ftplugin/ca65.vim
 syn keyword ca65customMacros Macro1 Macro2 mul div macro3